Yandex Cloud

 • yandex_query: Access from Yandex Query, true or false.

-• web_sql: Execution of SQL queries from the management console, true or false.
+• web_sql: Running SQL queries from the management console, true or false.

-4. To set up the maintenance window (for disabled clusters as well), add the maintenance_window block to the cluster description:
+4. To set up the maintenance window that will also apply to disabled clusters, add the maintenance_window section to the cluster description:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {